inferno-collection/Vehicle-Attachment/README.md

 - Select the tow vehicle, and then vehicle to be towed with the `Enter` key
 - Follow on screen instructions to position the vehicle
 - Repeat for as many vehicles as you would like to attach
-- When ready to detach, type `/detach` and vehicles will detach in the reverse order they were attached
+- When ready to detach, type `/detach` near a tow vehicle and vehicles will detach in the reverse order they were attached

 ### Development Showcase Video (Showing Public Beta Version 1.21)
 [![Watch the Development Showcase video](https://i.imgur.com/UWV9iOP.jpg)](https://www.youtube.com/watch?v=OnFhgwFtUKw)